meghdadFar/en_ncs_noncompositional_conventionalized/README.txt

 ======================================================================================

-You can cite this data set at:
+You can cite this data set under:

 @inproceedings{farahmandSmithNivre2015data,